blackflux/lambda-monitor/README.md

 ## Alternative Setup (More Work)

 This repo is also published on npm.
-You can install it with `npm install --save lambda-monitor` and then use the three exposed lambda functions to your liking (note that you will need to expose the environment variables correctly).
+You can install it with `npm install --save lambda-monitor` and then use the three exposed lambda functions to your liking (note that you will need to set the environment variables correctly).

 ## Limitations